coryknapp/vim-comment-blocks/README.md

 I assume you need vim with python.

-I've tested this on Mac OS X and MacVim, others have tested it on windows and have found it to work (Thanks @zQueal).
+I've tested this on Mac OS X and MacVim, and nothing else.

 ## Usage